 Online (and iOS) Activities to use with Switch Access

-(iPad information at the bottom of this posting)
+(iPad information at the bottom of this posting, along with computer software links.)

 - Better Living through Technology has several programs that they direct you to designed for switch use.
 Some you are able to download onto tour computer, others are for use right on the internet.